yusufaine/nus-clubhouse/README.md

 While us as a team could agree on what we consider to be a good choice, the participants of the survey were not as unanimous.
 Hence we had to do follow up discussions/interviews to ask them why they chose the choices that they did and found a compromise.
 One of those was the decision to use the off-white instead of the dark mode that we had originally intended to use.

 ### Learning a new language and implementing it to our website
 For this project, we took on the challenge of learning a new programming language which seemed interesting and can work with web development -- Elixir.
 The problems faced here were nothing out of the ordinary, syntax issues, getting used to how to test Elixir code, and the likes.
-The real challenge here was how Elixir uses the Functional Programming (FP) paradigm that we had an encounter back in CS2030.
+The real challenge here was how Elixir uses the Functional Programming (FP) paradigm that we had an encounter with back in CS2030.
 Thankfully it was not too hard to get a grasp of it with help from online resources such as tutorial videos and documentation.

 # Milestone 2